-Education is a continuous process which helps to prepare an individual to play his role as an enlightened member of the society, it means an all-round development of a person.
+Education is a continuous process that helps to prepare an individual to play his role as an enlightened member of society, it means an all-around development of a person.
 Education enables people to acquire greater control over their destiny.
 When a person is educated, he/she is likely to be more aware of his/her own rights.

 Earlier, compulsory education for the children in the 6-14 years age group was a part of the Directive Principles of State Policy.
 In December 2002 the Fundamental Right to Education Bill was framed, and the bill was made a law on April 1, 2010, and India afoot the historic step of providing the right to free and compulsory education where nearly one crore children were put in school.
 This revolution involves a budget of Rs 1,71,484 crore over five years.

 Schools shall constitute school management committees (SMCs) comprising local officials, parents, guardians, and teachers.
-The SMCs will monitor utilization of government grants, the infrastructure in schools including the number of classrooms, barrier-free access for the physically challenged, sanitary conditions and safe drinking water.
-RTE mandates the including of 50 percent women and parents of children from disadvantaged groups in SMCs.
+The SMCs will monitor the utilization of government grants, the infrastructure in schools including the number of classrooms, barrier-free access for the physically challenged, sanitary conditions, and safe drinking water.
+RTE mandates the inclusion of 50 percent women and parents of children from disadvantaged groups in SMCs.

 In the Asian region, Japan, China, South Korea, Malaysia, and Mauritius have similar laws.
 The duration of compulsory education has however varied.
 In its immediate neighborhood, India will be the first with such a law.